2017 Pre-Conference Trips

 2. Feline Flora & Prickly Pears II: Exploring the Flora and Fauna of Lynx Prairie and Sandy Springs Cemetery!
 Field Trip Leaders: Jason Larson & MaLisa Spring SOLD OUT

 Difficulty Level – Easy to Medium, in and out of vehicles, van stops with short hikes, some uneven trails

 Transportation: Meet at Shawnee Lodge, van transportation provided

-We will be visiting the prairie at the height of the summer floral display and participants should be treated to rare, and equally beautiful, species such as American Bluehearts, Crested Coralroot, Rattlesnake Master, Scaly Blazing Star and Western Sunflower.
-In addition, we should see many species of interesting insects feeding on the prairie vegetation.
+We will be visiting the prairie during it's mid-summer floral display and participants should be treated to many common, and equally beautiful, species such as Butterfly Weed, Rattlesnake Master and Whorled Milkweed.
+In addition, we should see many species of interesting insects, including lots of butterflies, feeding on the prairie vegetation.

 After a suitable period of time admiring the prairie plants and butterflies, we will move on to Sandy Springs Cemetery.
 Adjacent to the Ohio River, this cemetery contains one of the best remaining examples of one of our rarest habitats, an Ohio River sand terrace.
 Many rare species of plants exist here, in this harsh and ever-changing habitat, including Prickly Pear Cactus, Blunt-leaved Milkweed, Dwarf Dandelion and Field Pansy.
-In addition, a multitude of highly specialized critters call this area home and we hope to find the likes of American Copper, Hayhurst's Scallopwing, Checkered White, Festive Tiger Beetle, Velvet Ant, Missouri Wolf Spider and Ant Lion.
+In addition, a multitude of highly specialized critters call this area home and we hope to find the likes of American Copper, Hayhurst's Scallopwing, Checkered White, Steel Blue Cricket Hunter, Festive Tiger Beetle, Velvet Ant, Stink Bug Hunter, Missouri Wolf Spider and Ant Lion.